A journey BY bus & air from havana

 As we wait to enter the building, soldiers approach with armed with bottles of soapy water and a grubby scrap of a towel.
 There has been an outbreak of cholera in the city, and indeed in other parts of Cuba, but the largest outbreak is in this region.
 One of the passengers, a doctor from Melbourne, says that soap and water is the best strategy for stopping the disease.
 We all must comply with washing our hands before entering the building.
 After viewing the museum exhibits and popping our heads into the schoolroom to say 'hello' to the children, our attention is drawn to the pockmarks in the facade of the building.
 After the failed coup, the damage had been repaired very quickly by the military.
-After the revolution, the building was converted to the museum and school in 1960 by Castro, when the repaired bullet holes had been once again opened as a lifelike exhibit.
+A year after the revolution, the building was converted to the museum and school by Castro and the repaired bullet holes had been once again opened as an authentic exhibit.

-The Hotel Casa Granda faces the square and we decide to have a beer.
+The Hotel Casa Granda faces the square and we decide to have a beer inside.
 We don't go to the rooftop bar, but sit inside the ground floor restaurant.

 DAY FIVE: SANTIAGO DE CUBA/CASTILLO DEL MORRO, SANTA IFIGENIA CEMETERY